carlosperate/awesome-microbit/README.md

 - [Python For Kids](https://github.com/mytechnotalent/Python-For-Kids) - A comprehensive online Python development course for kids utilizing a BBC micro:bit and later an ESP32 board going step-by-step into the world of Python for microcontrollers.
 - [DreamSpace TV](https://education.microsoft.com/en-us/resource/f7b52fd4) - Lessons to bring students, in school or at home, on a STEAM learning journey with a focus on computational thinking, creativity & problem-solving.
 - [MicroPython For micro:bit](https://github.com/mytechnotalent/MicroPython-For-micro-bit) - A free MicroPython course designed to teach MicroPython with specific application to the micro:bit V2.
+- [Scratch+micro:bit](https://plix.media.mit.edu/activities/scratch-microbit) - This activity combines storytelling, coding, and making to engage in physical tinkering while helping to bridge the gap between the physical and digital worlds with micro:bit.

 ### 🏫 BBC Teaching Resources